Get

 4. Your Cat Is Bored

 Cats get bored, just as people do.
-If your cat isn’t getting the physical and mental stimulation it needs, he may become bored and start stalking you to entertain himself.
-Make sure your cat is happy and gets plenty of physical and mental exercise to reduce the stalking.
+If your cat isn’t getting the physical and mental stimulation they need, they may become bored and start stalking you to entertain themselves.
+Make sure your cat is happy and gets plenty of physical and mental exercise through environmental enrichment to reduce the stalking.

 divider 2 cats